cloudfoundry-attic/cf-abacus/lib/utils/lrudown/README.md

-lrudown
+abacus-lrudown
 ===

-A Leveldown adapter for the popular Node LRU module.
+LevelDown adapter for the lru-cache module.

-Usage
----

-Use in place of memdown as a leveldown store for a PouchDB db.
-Documents will be stored in an Node LRU cache (and evicted from the cache later).
-This is useful in particular if you want to use the same CouchDB API for your local in-memory cache and your persistent CouchDB db.
+Use in place of memdown as a LevelDown store for a PouchDB DB for example and documents will be stored in a LRU cache (and evicted from the cache later).

+This is useful if you want to use the same PouchDB API for your local in-memory cache and your persistent CouchDB DB.